slow roasted summer tomatoes

-- Put the veggies in the oven for 2 - 2 and a half hours checking every 45 mins or so that nothing is burning.
+- Put the veggies in the oven for 2 - 3 hours checking every so often that nothing is burning.

 I honestly can't think of what NOT to put these with so enjoy with whatever the heck you want or just eat 'em plain.
 Yummmm.